 After each session the Space Judge will award the player characters from 1 to 5 Advancement Points.
-The points may be saved or spent on Asset improvement on this schedule:
+The points may be saved or spent on Asset improvement on the schedule below.
+The same Asset cannot be improved more than once per session.